garronej/evt/README.md

 ## ``UnpackEvt<typeof evt>``.

-UnpackEvt is an helper type to infer the type argument of an Evt instance.
+UnpackEvt is a helper type to infer the type argument of an Evt instance.

 ```typescript
 import * as console from "./consoleToPage";